AvHai/Fashion-AEye/README.md

 Save it for fast similarity search

-🚀 Step 5: Run the Pipeline
+## Step 5: Run the Pipeline
-Once everything is ready, run the main pipeline
+Once everything is ready, run the main pipeline.py file